Blog

 For the purposes of this article, we will focus on mobile homes built before June 15, 1976, that don’t qualify for FHA loans.
 However, the FHA insures mobile home loans that are popular with first time home buyers for manufactured homes, and these loans are usually insured against loss if the borrower defaults.

-Why invest in a mobile home?
+Why Invest in a Mobile Home?

 For some investors, mobile homes might be a terrific source of cash flow.
 Recently, mobile home parks have been a significant form of income to some investors, and individual mobile homes and mobile home parks remain under the radar investments in the current housing markets.